What is THON?

 How do I dance independently?

-Anyone who is a current student of Penn State can dance independently.
+Any current student of Penn State can dance independently.
 Independent dancer registration is currently underway, and once registered independent dancers are eligible to fundraise after the Fundraising Window begins.
 The opportunity to dance is based on a lottery system, and the more money someone raises the better chance they have of being selected.
-For more information on dancing independently please contact Emily Purnell, Communications Director, at firstname.lastname@example.org.
+For more information on dancing independently please contact the Communications Director, at firstname.lastname@example.org.

 Can my family and friends visit me THON weekend?

-Family and friends can visit dancers THON Weekend by using the THON Dash System.
-All organizations with dancers have Dash Lists.
-A dancer can put whomever they want on their Dash List; usually this list consists of members of that organization and their family requests.
-The passes are good from the beginning of THON until 12 pm Sunday when the THON finale passes begin working.
-At this point only those on the THON finale Dash List are allowed on the floor.
+Family and friends can visit dancers THON Weekend by using Dash.
+All organizations with dancers have Pass Lists.
+A dancer can put whomever they want on their Pass List; usually this list consists of members of that organization and their family requests.
+The passes are good from the beginning of THON Weekend until 12 p.m. on Sunday when the THON finale passes begin working.
+At this point, only those on the THON Finale Pass List are allowed on the floor.
 For independent dancers it works the same way, except they have a limited number of passes and no THON finale passes.

 Online dancer pre-registration allows potential dancers to submit all of their medical and personal information to THON before attending Dancer Registration.
-The online dancer pre-registration dates are TBA.
-When they are announced, they can be easily accessed through THINK.
+The online dancer pre-registration dates are January 9-18, 2023.
+They can be accessed easily through THINK.

 Both are mandatory.
-You must participate in both the online pre-registration and the dancer registration event in order to dance.
-Registration dates for the upcoming THON are TBA.
+You must participate in both the online pre-registration and the Dancer Registration event in order to dance.
+Registration dates for the upcoming THON are January 24-25, 2023.

 How Do I Make a Donation?

 You can donate online or by mail.
 Donating online is the simplest and fastest way to donate to THON.
-If you would like to donate online, please visit thon.donordrive.com.
+If you would like to donate online, please visit donate.thon.org.

 Checks should be made payable to “Penn State Dance Marathon” and sent to the THON Office at: